 You can only apply to the fines officer to change your payment arrangements if you can prove you have had a change in your circumstances, or you can give the court extra information about your financial position.

 If you miss payments and have not made an application to the fines officer to reduce your payments, the fines officer must make an attachment of earnings order or a deduction from benefits order.
 If neither of these orders is possible, then the fines officer may take 'further steps’.
 For more information, see Further steps later in this fact sheet.

 The amount the court can order you to pay is on a sliding scale based on your take home pay.
 The Deduction from wages rates table at the end of this fact sheet shows how the deductions from your wages are worked out.

 An attachment of earnings order cannot be made if you are self-employed or are a director of a limited company and you do not take a regular salary.

 It is possible to have more than one fine paid through a consolidated attachment of earnings order.

 If you get certain benefits, the court can order weekly direct deductions to be taken from your benefit to pay the fine.

 If you get Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or Pension Credit, the deduction rate is £5 per week.

-If you get Universal Credit, the DWP has said that it will set the amount that is taken at 5% of your 'standard allowance'.
+If you get Universal Credit, the DWP should set the deduction rate at 5% of your 'standard allowance'.
 You can find details of the standard allowance amounts for Universal Credit on GOV.UK.
-If the DWP is taking more than this to pay towards your magistrates’ court fine, ask the DWP to reduce the deduction to 5% of your standard allowance.

 If you get contribution-based Jobseeker’s Allowance or contributory Employment and Support Allowance, the deduction can be up to 40% of the benefit.